Se habla español

 A common misconception is that a flat tire and a blowout are the same, but they differ significantly:

-• Flat Tire: Slow loss of air pressure over time, allowing you to notice and address the issue before it becomes critical.
+• Flat Tire: A slow loss of air pressure over time allows you to notice and address the issue before it becomes critical.

 • Blowout: Sudden and explosive loss of air pressure, often with little to no warning, which can be more challenging to control.